jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 Use in place of clove hitch as a secure but easily untied binding.

 - **Reef knot.**
-Also ambiguously called a "square knot", this is a good knot for common binding uses like tying a bag shut or [fastening your short-laced shoes][short-shoelaces].
+Also ambiguously called a "square knot", this is a good knot for binding against a convex surface, such as for tying a sack shut or [fastening your short-laced shoes][short-shoelaces].

 - **Double-throw reef knot.**
 Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
-Simply a reef knot with its two halves converted to double overhand knots by an additional pass through the center.
-Consider using in place of reef knot, especially against a non-convex surface or in stretchy rope.
+Use in place of reef knot against flat or concave surfaces.

 <div class="gallery" markdown="1">
 ![][dbl-constrictor-s-photo]